bird-house/birdhouse-docs/docs/source/dev_guide.rst

        # or generate a temporary file
        logger.info(' another step is done ')
    except Exception as e:
        msg = 'This failed but is not obligatoy for the output.
 The process will continue.
-Reason for the failture: %s ' % e logger.debug(msg)
+Reason for the failure: %s ' % e logger.debug(msg)